ArminGEtemad/reaction_diffusion_wgpu/README.md

 This project is part of an ongoing learning journey into compute shaders, real-time simulations, and graphics programming.
 The goal is to build a flexible simulation playground, explore visual patterns.

+## Third Focus

+I want to work more on the code base and make it reusable for my future works (hopefully life doesn't get in the way).

+- [ ] Render Graph
+- [ ] post-processing phases and add different views and thems
+- [ ] maybe UI?

 ## Second Focus

 After the fist focus is done, I want to focus on what i planned.